 In general, all iOS IAPs are realized the same way.

 - A software solution requests all available products from a server-side and shows them to users;

 - A user selects a product to purchase through UI;

 - A system adds the purchase request to the App Store purchase queue;

-- When a purchase is successfully processed, the application is notified;
+- When a consumable in app purchase is successfully processed, the application is notified;

 - As soon as the validity check is passed, user gets access to the requested products or content.